 In the 18th and 19th century, you would have used the ampersand when writing the alphabet.
 But that’s history.
 When should you use an ampersand in writing today?

-In formal business writing, unless the symbol is already in a name that you are writing about, avoid it.
+In formal business writing, if the symbol is already in a name, then use it.
 So if you want to write about M&Ms, Ben & Jerry’s, or A & W’s Root Beer (hungry yet?), use it.
 Otherwise, avoid it in professional (and academic) writing.

 The ampersand is making a comeback in informal writing.
 Type designers have fun designing variations on the traditional symbol.
 If your content is designed toward a younger audience, then consider using it.

 Designers love the flexibility of the non-letter letter or the non-word word.
 The symbol opens up many possibilities.
 As designer Tobias Frere-Jones writes

 “the ampersand is a beautiful and uncooperative creature, one we’re lucky to have inherited.”